Melissa Booth Hall

-John T. Edge has served as director since the 1999 founding of the SFA.
+John T. Edge serves as Founding Director of the SFA.
 He fundraises and leads creative efforts.
-John T holds an M.A. in Southern Studies from University of Mississippi and an MFA in Creative Nonfiction from Goucher College.
+John T holds an M.A. in Southern Studies from the University of Mississippi and an MFA in Creative Nonfiction from Goucher College.
 A columnist for Garden & Gun and Oxford American, Edge is a winner of the M.F.K.
 Fisher Distinguished Writing Award from the James Beard Foundation.
 He teaches in the low-residency Narrative Nonfiction MFA program at the University of Georgia’s Grady School of Journalism and serves as an editor in residence at Rivendell Writers’ Colony in Sewanee, TN.
 In the spring of 2017, Penguin published The Potlikker Papers, a food history of the modern South.
 He’s now on the road with Wright Thompson writing and producing True South for the SEC Network.
+As SFA Founding Director,